• Skip to main content

 • Coffee: if you have an espresso machine, then make 2 shots of espresso coffee (about 2.5 ounces).
 If you don't have an espresso machine, then simply make a small batch of strongly brewed coffee.
 Aim to get about ½ cup or so.
 I'll show you below how I make it without a machine.

-• Plant-based milk: use your favorite milk!
-In this case, I used unsweetened oat milk, which I find froths very well.
+• Plant-based milk: use your milk of choice!
+In this case, I used unsweetened oat milk, which I find froths very well, but almond milk, cashew milk or soy milk are great too.

-• Cardamom: you will need ground cardamom for this recipe (not the whole cardamom pods).
+• Cardamom powder: you will need ground cardamom for this recipe (not the whole cardamom pods).

-• Sweetener: use to taste or omit, I like maple syrup in lattes, but any sweetener will work.
+• Sweetener: use to taste or omit, I like maple syrup in lattes, but any sweetener will work, such as brown sugar, simple syrup or regular white sugar.

 As for the equipment, here is what you will need: